 References

-5. edited by P.N.
-Ravindran KNB, Sivaraman K. Turmeric : the genus Curcuma.
-Boca Raton, FL : CRC Press.
+5. Edited by Ravindran PN, Babu KN, Sivaraman K. Turmeric: the genus Curcuma.
+CRC Press.
 2007.

 6. Amalraj A, Pius A, Gopi S, Gopi S. Biological activities of curcuminoids, other biomolecules from turmeric and their derivatives - A review.
-Journal of traditional and complementary medicine.
+J Tradit Complement Med.
 2016;7(2):205-233.

 8. Kuptniratsaikul V, Dajpratham P, Taechaarpornkul W, et al. Efficacy and safety of Curcuma domestica extracts compared with ibuprofen in patients with knee osteoarthritis: a multicenter study.
 Clin Interv Aging.
 2014;9:451-458.